Frequently Asked Questions

 Yes, please access the Convocation Online Form to amend your attendance status at any time during the registration period.

-Upon successful submission of the Convocation Online Form, you will receive a confirmation page displaying the information that you have submitted.
+Upon successful submission of the Convocation Online Form, you will receive an email notification and a confirmation page displaying the information that you have submitted.

 If there is no confirmation page, it may mean that the information was not captured by the system.
 You would need to access and resubmit the online form.